censorship-no-archive/ceno2-testbed/nodes-history/README.md

 testbed nodes as a series of time-based events.
 It is based on the package [EventDrops](https://github.com/marmelab/EventDrops).

+Nodes are named using the first letter of their owner (or ``?`` if unknown) and the first fragment of their UUID.

 You need to install package dependencies first using NPM in this directory (you only need to do it once):